fastmail/mint-tag/README.md

 You can have one or more remotes.
 Each remote must have an `interface_class`, which tells the builder how to fetch the MRs. You also need to provide instructions as to how to fetch the things it needs.
-At build time, we go and fetch all the merge/pull requests labeled with the labels given, then merge them all into a branch.
+You can provide your `api_key` directly, but if it begins with the magic string `ENV:`, we'll fetch it from the named environment variable instead.
+That means you can commit the configs without worrying about leaking secrets.

 You can provide a `tag_format`, but right now that's pretty janky. `%d` is replaced with today's date (ymd, no-hyphens, in UTC), and `%s` with a serial